-The role :::: of OIOS
+The role of OIOS

 OIOS is the Office of Internal Oversight Services.
 OIOS assess all formal reports of possible prohibited conduct for possible action.
 OIOS may investigate the report or may choose to refer a report of possible prohibited conduct to a responsible official for action.
-If the complaint is investigated by a lay panel under the authority of the responsible official, OIOS will have trained the members of the panel (along with OHR).
-OIOS has some specific information obligations detailed below in the Rights to stay informed section.
+If the complaint is investigated by a lay panel under the authority of the head of entity, OIOS will have trained them (along with OHR).
+OIOS has some specific information obligations detailed below in the section on keeping informed.